What we mean by…

 We define design in broad terms: from identifying local needs and aspirations, to understanding the local context in physical and socio-economic terms, through developing a shared vision and design brief, to an inclusive, engaged and transparent design process.

-Empowering Design Practices
+Empowering Design Processes

 We see design not only as a tool for creating great places, but also as a way to connect people and to empower them with enhanced confidence, skills, and a greater sense of agency.
-We call design processes that build in benefit for those who engage with them empowering design practices.
+We call design processes that build in benefit for those who engage with them empowering design processes.

 The design/built environment project is led and commissioned by a community-based organisation or group.